-Everyone in England (including those without symptoms) can access free home testing kits for coronavirus (COVID-19).
+Everyone in England without symptoms can access free home testing kits for coronavirus (COVID-19).
 You can use these lateral flow kits to test yourself for the virus twice a week.

 Around one in three people with coronavirus don’t have any symptoms but can still pass it on.
-Asymptomatic testing is important for reducing the transmission of coronavirus in Barnsley, alongside other elements such as contact tracing, self-isolating if you have a positive test result, social distancing, handwashing and wearing a face covering.
+Asymptomatic testing is important for reducing the transmission of coronavirus, alongside contact tracing, self-isolating if you have a positive test result, social distancing, handwashing and wearing a face covering.

 About lateral flow tests